Virginia State Route 267: Description

 The Greenway is also one of two routes where a subscription membership (exclusive to E-ZPass) allows for an additional discount.
-Alternate (free) routes include State Route 7 and State Route 28, both of which are generally more congested.
+Free alternate routes include State Route 7 and State Route 28, both of which are generally more congested.

 The Greenway was later widened to six lanes from the mainline toll plaza to Leesburg.
 Use of the Greenway has grown, reflecting the increased population of Loudoun County.
 In 1996, the Greenway served 6.3 million trips, growing to 21 million in 2006.
 However, for the first three months following the January 2009 toll increase, usage dropped 8% compared to the first three months of 2008.

 Controversies

 The 1988 statute authorizing the private toll road permitted toll increases above the rate of inflation under a three-part test: (1) the new fee must not "materially discourage" drivers from using the road, (2) the company must not make more than a "reasonable rate of return" from the increase, and (3) the road's benefit must match its cost.
-Critics claim that the drop in use following the 2009 toll increase is evidence that the test has not been met.
 Representative Frank Wolf, the Congressman representing the area served by the road, stated, "It's highway robbery.
 It's a disgrace.
 Everyone knows that these tolls are ripping people off and there's not much we can do about it."

+In 2025, an attempt by the Greenway's owners to raise tolls was stopped by Virginia’s State Corporation Commission and later the Virginia Supreme Court.